-Scotland: Craig Brown relives his France 98 World Cup journey
+Brazil, Bond & big duvets - Brown's France 98 tales

 Warning: This article contains strong language that might cause offence.

-Colin Hendry stood proudly with a ball under an armpit and a pennant in hand, staring.
-Monaco's John Collins swaggered back and forth with his chiselled chest on show.
+Colin Hendry stood proudly with a ball under an armpit and a pennant in hand.
+John Collins swaggered back and forth with his chiselled chest on show.
 Colin Calderwood roared like a caged lion.
-And at the back, Darren Jackson loitered, waiting for everyone to leave.
+And, at the back, Darren Jackson loitered, waiting for everyone to leave.

 Then there was Craig Brown.